 So maybe my thoughts on this topic tweaks a desire or an interest for you to investigate it further – it doesn’t have to be HypnoBirthing that inspires you towards a more open birthing experience.
 Whatever resonates with you.

-But if you are pregnant or planning a baby in the future most of all I encourage you to get educated so you can have your birth, your way.
+But if you are pregnant or planning a baby in the future, I strongly encourage you to get educated so you can have a great birth, your way.

 About the author

-Bree Taylor Molyneaux is a Brisbane based happiness coach, clinical hypnotherapist, HypnoBirthing® practitioner, self-care and personal renewal facilitator, mother and wife.
-She founded Aspire Hypnotherapy, coaches women in a wide range of areas, runs restorative + self-care retreats, and has a range of and hypnosis downloads available.
+Bree Taylor Molyneaux is a Brisbane based womens self-care coach, clinical hypnotherapist, HypnoBirthing® practitioner, essential oil educator, mother and wife.
+She coaches women in a wide range of areas, runs restorative + self-care retreats, and has a range of and hypnosis downloads available.
 Read more about Bree here.